jrouly/research-questions/README.md

 configuration from option 1, but direct the server to listen on port 80 for standard http connections instead of 8000.

-### Setting up the database

-The database is one of the most important parts of this application.
-Without a database backend, no user data could be stored.
-By default, this application is configured to use a MySQL or MariaDB backend, but any standard database software can be used as a replacement.
-Make sure you've set the credentials correctly in the `secret.py` file.

-Begin by synchronizing the database.

-    $ python manage.py syncdb

-Then migrate the website schema.

-    $ python manage.py migrate website

 ## Application Structure